kshitizsinghal13/StockPulse/README.markdown

    - If APIs are unavailable, mock data ensures continuous functionality.

 #### Example Query
-- **Input**: “Has TSLA had any major news today?”
+- **Input**: "Has TSLA had any major news today?"
-- **Process**: RAG retrieves recent TSLA news, summarizes it, and generates a response like: “TSLA’s stock rose 3% today after announcing a new factory opening.”
+- **Process**: RAG retrieves recent TSLA news, summarizes it, and generates a response like: "TSLA's stock rose 3% today after announcing a new factory opening."
 - **Output**: A concise, data-driven answer grounded in real-time information.

 #### Why RAG?